Data protection risks for customer database data in sales and service

 Improper storage and deletion of data

-The GDPR requires that personal data is only stored for as long as is necessary for the respective purpose.
+The GDPR requires that personal data are only stored for as long as is necessary for the respective purpose.
 As soon as storage is no longer necessary, the data must either be deleted or anonymized.
-A breach of this regulation entails considerable risks of fines and can also lead to reputational damage.
+A Infringement violating this regulation entails considerable risks of fines and can also lead to reputational damage.

-One particular risk is that companies often do not have clear guidelines in place for the retention and deletion of data.
+One particular risk is that companies often do not have clear guidelines on the Storage and Deletion of data.
 This often leads to obsolete or no longer required customer data being stored unnecessarily.
-This is not only a violation of the GDPR, but also increases the risk of data breaches, for example through hacker attacks on databases that are no longer used but are still accessible.
+This is not only a Infringement against the GDPRbut also increases the risk of data protection breaches, for example through hacker attacks on databases that are no longer used but are still accessible.

-Another problem arises when legal retention periods are not adhered to correctly.
+Another problem arises if statutory retention periods are not adhered to correctly.
 Various legal provisions, for example from tax law, commercial law or industry-specific regulations, define different retention periods that companies must take into account.
 Violations of these deadlines can also have legal consequences.

 The transition from paper-based to digital archiving systems also poses challenges.
 It is often the case that analog data is not transferred correctly to the digital system or is stored redundantly.
 This makes it difficult to comply with deletion deadlines and increases the complexity of data management.